 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the teacher. - Poles must be safely stored when not in use. - Nets must have no frayed wires. - Ball must be appropriate for age and ability of students.
+Students must be encouraged to report equipment problems to the teacher. - All of the equipment must be inspected by qualified on site ropes/challenge course personnel prior to the activity to determine that all of the equipment is safe to use. - Students must be encouraged to report equipment problems to the teacher.